kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 Most implementation will be in cli-runtime

-- vendor `kustomize/pkg` into kubernetes
+- [x] vendor `kustomize/pkg` into kubernetes
-- copy `kustomize/k8sdeps` into cli-runtime
+- [x] copy `kustomize/k8sdeps` into cli-runtime
-- Implement a Visitor for kustomization directory which
+- [x] Implement a Visitor for kustomization directory which
    - execute kustomize build to get a list of resources
    - write the output to a StreamVisitor
-- When parsing filename parameters in FilenameParam, look for kustomization directories
+- [x] When parsing filename parameters in FilenameParam, look for kustomization directories
+- [ ] documentation:
   - update the examples in kubectl commands
   - Improve help messages or documentations to list kubectl subcommands that can work with kustomization directories

 ## Alternatives